 General Conditions of Use

-Last updated: February 2026
+Last updated: June 2026

 1. Preamble

-The platform aggregates and displays community-sourced activity data, ski touring topos, mountain refuge information, and related content for informational and inspirational purposes only.
+The platform aggregates and displays community-sourced activity data, ski-touring topos, mountain refuge information, and related content for informational and inspirational purposes only.

 2. Acceptance